fumoretti/util/docker/grafana-loki-ssd/conf-samples/docker-driver.md

     loki-retries: 3
 ```

-## Loi driver as default in daemon.json
+## Loki driver as default in daemon.json

 With loki: